 If you need to grow here, make the decision to cooperate with the Holy Spirit in maturing you.
 Submit all your feelings to His control.
 He made you the way you are, and He’s well able to finish His work of making you like Jesus – emotions included.

-I’ve prepared a FREE downloadable Resource Guide that offers a 5-Part Prescription for Overcoming Fear and Anxiety.
+I’ve prepared a free resource guide Your 5-Part Prescription for Fear and Anxiety.
 It looks at the integrated way in which God made you and me – physically, emotionally, and spiritually.
 And it provides practical ways in which you can begin living FREE from fear and anxiety right away.

 Don’t have it yet?